Joohansson/NanoRPCProxy/README.md

 The built in token system makes it possible to serve requests beyond the default limits and monetize your backend via direct Nano token purchases.

-Demo clients/code for Curl, JS, REACT, Python, Flask and PHP are available to test your own server.
+Demo clients/code for Curl, JS, REACT, Python and Flask are available to test your own server.

 **A public demo client with token and API support on the live network is available [here](https://example.com)!**